 Eating out in Tignes

 While not considered a gastronomic destination, you are in France, exceptions can be found.
 Up on the mountain Lo Soli is a big mountain restaurant at the top of Chaudannes chairlift from Tignes-le-Lac.
 They do good stews, there is a fireplace to sit by to warm up, or a sunny terrace.
-One of our favourites is Le Panoramic at the top of the Grande Motte funicular with good quality self-service, a smart restaurant area, and a big terrace if it is warm enough.
+One of our favourites is Le Panoramic at the top of the Grande Motte funicular with good quality self-service, a smart restaurant area (now with a Michelin star), and a big terrace if it is warm enough.
 Tignes-le-Lac is popular at lunchtime with plenty of choices.

 For an evening meal La Ferme des 3 Capucines is famous for Cote de Boeuf.
 In Le Lavachet, Le Bouchon Montagnard gets good reviews.
 Save up for a big treat at the Michelin-starred Ursus in Val Claret; or while in Les Brévières, Restaurant L’Armailly is known for its wine cellar and good menu.

 If the winter season wasn’t enough for you, Tignes offers summer skiing on the Pisaillas glacier on Grande Motte, usually open for 6 weeks around July.
 For more seasonal activities, Tignes has a lot to offer.
 160 kms of Mountain Biking trails can be explored in the Tignes-Val d'Isère Bike Park with choices of blue, red and black runs, many lifts are open in the summer and connected by free shuttle buses.
 A circuit all the way down to Brévières is popular and some new e-bike routes have been created where the lifts don’t go.